lgommans/Caseline/README.md

 ## Getting started

 You need a PHP server with php5-sqlite installed.
-That's all.
-Just dump the Caseline folder somewhere and go to it in Firefox (other browsers are not supported, though I think Chrome should come around with minimal modifications).
+Edit the case's start and ending time in index.html, dump the Caseline folder somewhere and browse to it in Firefox (other browsers are not supported, though I think Chrome should come around with minimal modifications).

 Importing events can be done either via the web interface (bit hacky) or via the command line: `./controlDB.php load my.csv`.
 Use `./controlDB.php` without